Contentstack-Solutions/Contentstack-CSV-Import/README.md

 Import CSV files as entries to Contentstack.
 Two examples, both using the Content Management API provided by Contentstack:
 * A Postman Collection and Environment that can be used with Postman Runner or Newman
-  * Only import and save (Not publish)
+  * Creates an entry and publishes it to an environment
 * Python scripts
-  * Both import and publish
+  * Creates an entry and publishes it.
+Also offers bulk publish.

 Entries created in this example are all the cities in Los Angeles county, USA.

 ##  Before we start
 1. Create a stack in Contentstack or use an existing stack, suitable for testing.
 2. Create a new content type, using the `Import` button in the Contentstack UI.
+Choose the `contenttype_definition_us_cities.json` file from this repo.
+Then confirm the content type has been created successfully.
-3. Create a Management Token in Contentstack Settings and safe it in a safe place.
+3. Create a Management Token with Write Permissions under Settings and store it in a safe place.
 4. The example assumes you're using the `en-us` locale in your stack.
 Make sure that is the case or change the code in this repo where needed.
+5. For publishing, create an environment in Contentstack.
+In this example the environment is called `development`.

 ## Postman Example